xlnwel/blog/docs/_posts/2021-01-01-Math-Probability.md

 - $$\text{Var}(\alpha X+\beta)=\alpha^2 \text{Var}(X)$$
 - If all $$X_i$$ are uncorrelated, then $$\text{Var}(\sum_{i=1}^nX_i)=\sum_{i=1}^n\text{Var}(X_i)$$

-Because the units of variance are not the same as the units of the random variable, we define **standard deviation**
+Because the units of variance are not the same as the units of the random variable, we introduce the **standard deviation** as the square root of the variance.

 ## Covariance